Christmas Love Comes Around Again

 Firstly "Second Chance Christmas" is one of those movies which are not about Christmas but are simply set during Christmas, as such whilst there is a wintry feel and a few decorations in some of the scenes don't watch this expecting to be blessed with some Christmas magic.
 Secondly "Second Chance Christmas" wants to be a touching, light weight drama where someone suffering from amnesia forces a married couple to re-examine their lives and rediscover that deep down feeling of love.
 As such first we have Jack trying to not only keep the truth about the mess their marriage was from Caroline but convincing her she loved the life they had, which was Jack being laid back and lazy.
 But this evolves with Caroline discovering that she had in fact a business but she was not the best boss in the world due to her demanding nature.
 As such both Jack and Caroline realise various things about how they feel for each other but also what sort of people they have become.

 The thing is that "Second Chance Christmas" wants to be a touching and easy to watch drama but in being so it doesn't feel like it is completely sure of what it wants to be.
 On one hand we have some drama and semi emotional scenes which seem to be digging for heartfelt feelings but then there is some humour and a comical, Christmassy soundtrack which makes it feel a little confused of whether or not it is a drama or comedy.
 It is the same when it comes to the acting of Katrina Begin and Tilky Jones as one minute we have them doing drama and then the next they fall in to romantic comedy and it makes it a little uneven.

 What this all boils down to is that "Second Chance Christmas" could have been an above average drama and at times it is.
-But the flitting in to bits of romantic comedy end up making it uneven and makes it feel like it doesn't fully believe it can work just as a drama.
+But the flitting in to bits of romantic comedy end up making it uneven and makes "Second Chance Christmas" feel like it doesn't fully believe it can work just as a drama.